 - The provider returning data electronically or by post.
-Full instructions will be issued by The LA Intelligence, Commissioning and Performance team and may be changed at short notice. - The Local Authority teams paper based personal records will be retained under lock and key or archived in a secure environment in accordance with contractual requirements. - Learners/Service users no data, unless explicitly specified, will be shared with a third party (refer to Learner Enrolment Form Data Protection statement).
+Full instructions will be issued by Skills and Employment service's Quality, Performance and Commissioning team and may be changed at short notice. - The Local Authority teams paper based personal records will be retained under lock and key or archived in a secure environment in accordance with contractual requirements. - Learners/Service users no data, unless explicitly specified, will be shared with a third party (refer to Learner Enrolment Form Data Protection statement).